JDSherbert/Audio-File-Guide/README.md

 User-Defined Tags: Custom tags defined by the user.

 - #### Limited or No Metadata Support
+As described - the file does not support metadata for either security, size, or legacy restrictions.

 ## Quick Guide
 | Type  | Size | Quality | Compression | Common Uses                                   | Sample Rates (kHz)       | Bit Rates (kbps)          |